With summer in full swing, many of us are going to make a beeline for the nearest body of water.

 7. Face to Face 2-Person Swimming Pool Lounge Raft with Cup Holders

-First on our best pool rafts, we have this jumbo raft that is basically a nice tandem lounger.
+First on our reviews of the best pool rafts, we have this jumbo raft that is basically a nice tandem lounger.
 It has built-in cushions with a comfortable incline, cupholders, and is built with a durable vinyl material so it will float easily.

 It also comes with a patch kit.
 Reviews on this are pretty mixed, especially for the money.
 Some are saying theirs was durable and very comfortable while others said it was poor quality and did not last long.